 Increase water intake:

-The body needs at least 3 to 4 litres of water to remove excess uric acid from the body.
-Other fluids like buttermilk, coconut water, lemon water, green tea or flavoured water to increase overall fluid intake.
+The body needs at least 3 to 4 liters of water to remove excess uric acid from the body.
+Other fluids like buttermilk, coconut water, lemon water, green tea or flavored water to increase overall fluid intake.

 High Fiber food:

-Fiber in the body traps the uric acid and helps eliminate from the body.
+The fiber in the body traps the uric acid and helps eliminate from the body.
 Consume at least 20 – 25 grams of fiber in a day.
-Include high fiber foods like whole fruits and vegetables, whole grains, unstrained soups and juices and pysllium.
+Include high fiber foods like whole fruits and vegetables, whole grains, unstrained soups, and juices and psyllium.

-Consume good amount of Vitamin C rich foods:
+Consume a good amount of Vitamin C rich foods:

 Vitamin C helps in excretion of uric acid.
 Consume citrus fruits, bell peppers, cabbage, amla, guava, etc. It boosts immunity, reduces inflammation and detoxifies the body by removing unwanted waste products.

 Apple cider vinegar contains acetic acid.
 The acetic acid on ingestion converts into alkaline form.
 This creates an alkaline environment in the body and breaks down tophi.
 It also reduces inflammation and swelling in the joints.

 Baking soda is very beneficial for lowering uric acid levels and reducing gout pain.
 It helps attain the natural alkaline balance in the body.
 Alkaline environment makes the uric acid more soluble and easier to excrete.
 Mix half teaspoon of baking soda in a glass of water.
 Drink up to four glasses daily for two weeks every 2 – 4 hours.
 People with hypertension should avoid using baking soda.
 As the sodium salt may increase the blood pressure.

 Read – Benefits of Baking soda.